aantron/ocaml.org/data/planet/rgrinberg/cohttp-packaging-breakage-ahead.md

 ---

 <p>As a follow up to my <a href="http://rgrinberg.com/posts/optional-dependencies-considered-harmful/" class="reference internal"><span class="doc">previous post</span></a> regarding optional
-dependencies, I&rsquo;d like to expand on how my advice will be followed in practice in the context of the <a href="https://github.com/mirage/ocaml-cohttp" class="reference external">cohttp</a> library.</p>
+dependencies, I’d like to expand on how my advice will be followed in practice in the context of the <a href="https://github.com/mirage/ocaml-cohttp" class="reference external">cohttp</a> library.</p>